Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: The strict transversality condition

 The roots are $\pm\varepsilon_i\pm\varepsilon_j$, $1\leq i<j\leq n$, $\pm 2\varepsilon_i$, $1\leq i\leq n$, $\h_\mathbb{R}=V$.

 The roots are $\pm\varepsilon_i\pm\varepsilon_j$, $1\leq i<j\leq n$, $\h_\mathbb{R}=V$.

-In all cases listed above the corresponding Weyl group $W$ is a subgroup of the Weyl group of type $C_n$ acting on the elements of the basis $\varepsilon_1,\ldots ,\varepsilon_n$ by permuting the basis vectors and changing the sign of an arbitrary subset of them.
+In all these cases the corresponding Weyl group $W$ is a subgroup of the Weyl group of type $C_n$ acting on the elements of the basis $\varepsilon_1,\ldots ,\varepsilon_n$ by permuting them and by changing the sign of an arbitrary subset of them.

 Now we formulate the main lemma. \begin{lemma} Let $s$ be an element of the Weyl group of type $C_n$ operating on the set $E=\{\varepsilon_1,\ldots, \varepsilon_n,-\varepsilon_1,\ldots,-\varepsilon_n\}$ as indicated in Section \ref{luspart}, where $\varepsilon_1,\ldots ,\varepsilon_n$ is the basis of $V$ introduced above.
 Assume that $s$ has either only one nontrivial cycle of length $k/2$ ($k$ is even), which is negative, or only one nontrivial cycle of length $k$, which is positive, $1<k\leq n$.
 Let $\Delta$ be a root system of type $A_{n-1},B_n,C_n$ or $D_n$ realized in $V$ as above.